MysticHaze157/Fata-Morgana-Project/README.md

-# The House In Fata Morgana: Remaid of Dreams for PC and Android
+# The House in Fata Morgana: Remaid of Dreams for PC and Android

 Remaid of Dreams is a project focused on refining the user experience of the game The House in Fata Morgana: Dreams of the Revenants Edition (PS4, PSVita and Switch exclusive), and adding numerous new features and bonuses on previously unsupported platforms, for a more comprehensive package of the entire The House in Fata Morgana saga.
 You can install the patch only if you own one of the following games: